Koundinya-Git/InSight/README.md

 3. **Execution:** Connect the Pico to the Pi 5 via standard USB.
 Execute `main.py` on the Pi 5 to initiate the system bridge and start the AI processes.

 ## Why It Matters
-With a targeted production cost of approximately 10,000 INR, InSight brings unprecedented cost-effectiveness to assistive technology, democratizing access for a wider population.
+With a targeted production cost of approximately 15,000 INR per unit, InSight brings unprecedented cost-effectiveness to assistive technology, democratizing access for a wider population.
 We are not just building a device; we are building a future where technology is a fundamental tool for inclusivity, empowerment, and human flourishing.

 ## Note